mlang789/steam-project/README.md

 - TF-IDF text representation (unigrams and bigrams)
 - Logistic regression classifier

 Despite its simplicity, this baseline achieves a strong ROC-AUC score, confirming that sentiment information is largely explicit in review text.
-The baseline is used both as a reference point and as a diagnostic tool for evaluating generated reviews.
+The baseline is used both as a reference point and as a diagnostic tool for evaluating generated reviews (sentiment compliance).

 ---

 ## Conditional review generation
 The main contribution of this project is the study of conditional review generation.

-Given a game title and a coarse numeric rating derived from the recommendation label, we generate synthetic Steam-like user reviews using a large language model.
+Given a game title and a coarse numeric rating derived from the recommendation label, we generate synthetic Steam-like user reviews using a language model.

-We compare two prompting strategies:
+We compare multiple strategies:

-- naive prompting
+### 1) Naive prompting
+A single-sentence instruction:
+- *"Write a Steam user review for the game X with rating Y/10."*

+### 2) Prompt engineering
-- prompt engineering with structured constraints (length, tone, balance between positive and negative points)
+A structured prompt with explicit constraints (length, tone, no spoilers, etc.).
 Prompt experiments and qualitative examples are documented in `genai/prompts.md`.

+### 3) Fine-tuning (LoRA, Option A)
+We fine-tune a small open-source model using **LoRA in 4-bit** (Google Colab GPU).

+**Important design choice (Option A):** fine-tuning focuses on **Steam-like style + target sentiment** (via rating 3 vs 9) without enforcing strict format constraints during training (real Steam reviews do not reliably follow constraints such as exact word count or exact “2 pros / 1 con” structure).
+Those constraints are instead applied at inference time via prompt engineering and evaluated separately.

+The fine-tuning dataset is built from real reviews as prompt → completion pairs:
+- prompt: “Write a positive/negative Steam review for game X (rating Y/10)”
+- completion: the real Steam review text

+Dataset builder:
+- `genai/make_dataset.py` → outputs `reports/sft_train.jsonl` and `reports/sft_val.jsonl`

 ---

 ## Evaluation
-Generated reviews are evaluated using a combination of:
+Generated reviews are evaluated using:
-- automatic evaluation, based on sentiment compliance measured with the baseline classifier
+- **automatic sentiment compliance**, measured with the baseline classifier (TF-IDF + LogisticRegression)
-- simple structural checks (word count constraints)
+- **simple structural checks** (e.g., word count constraints)
-- qualitative analysis of realism and style
+- qualitative analysis of realism, repetitiveness, and Steam-like style

-Due to the generative nature of the task, evaluation is intentionally lightweight and exploratory.
+Evaluation script:
+- `genai/evaluate_generations.py`
+Outputs:
+- `reports/generation_eval_rows.csv`
+- `reports/generation_eval_summary.csv`

 ---

 ## How to run the project

-Install dependencies:
+### Install dependencies
 pip install -r requirements.txt

-Collect and clean data:
+### Collect and clean data
 python src/collect_reviews.py
 python src/clean_reviews.py
+python src/enrich_games.py
+python src/build_reviews_with_title.py

-Train the baseline model:
+### Train the baseline model
 python src/train_baseline_textclf.py

-Build generation prompts:
+### Build a prompt batch for generation
 python genai/build_prompt_batch.py

+Fill `generated_text` in `reports/prompt_batch.csv` manually (or via an external generation workflow).

-Evaluate generated reviews:
+### Evaluate generated reviews
 python genai/evaluate_generations.py

+### Build fine-tuning dataset (SFT)
+python genai/make_dataset.py

+Fine-tuning is performed in Google Colab (GPU) using LoRA/4-bit on a small open-source model (e.g., TinyLlama 1.1B Chat).
+The notebook/workflow can be reproduced from the commands and scripts in this repository.

 ---

 ## Notes
 - The goal of generation is stylistic and sentiment coherence rather than factual accuracy.
-- The project focuses on methodological comparison rather than application deployment.
-- Fine-tuning of a language model is considered as potential future work.
+- Evaluation is intentionally lightweight and exploratory (small-scale automatic checks + qualitative inspection).
+- Fine-tuning is done with a pragmatic setup (LoRA + 4-bit quantization) suitable for student GPU environments (Colab).